logicethos/stake.link.tracker/README.md

 # Stake.link Rewards Tracker
 ### Do your taxes!

 This Python script fetches and tracks wallet balances for LINK and stLINK tokens, including staked and queued tokens in a priority pool, on the Ethereum mainnet.
-It retrieves data at specific blocks, including transaction blocks, weekly snapshots (every Monday at 13:00 UTC), and reward update blocks, and can output results in a human-readable format or as CSV.
+It retrieves data at specific blocks, including transaction blocks, and reward update blocks, and can output results in a human-readable format or as CSV.
+Optional Google Sheets integration.

 ## Features
 - **Wallet Balance Tracking**: Retrieves LINK and stLINK token balances for a specified wallet.